goethe-tcs/homcounting/README.md

 <img src="secondary_ressources/graph_format_example.png" width="200">

-Consisting of the following parts:
+More precisely, the input format has the following parts:

-1) Command lines begin with `%`
+1. Comments begin with `%`
-2) The fist non-command line states the number of vertices and then the number of edges.
+2. The first non-comment line contains the number of vertices and the number of edges
-3) The following lines describe the adjacency of the graph.
+3. The remaining lines contain the neighbors of each vertex: the i-th non-comment line contains the neighbors of the i-th vertex

-The i-th non-command line reports the neighbours of the i-th vertex
+Additionally, we also support the graph format used for the [PACE challenge](https://github.com/PACE-challenge/Treewidth)

-It also supports the graph format used for the [PACE challenge](https://github.com/PACE-challenge/Treewidth)
+## Input format nice tree decompositions

-## Input Format for NTD
+To store nice tree decompositions, we use a custom format with the file extension `.ntd`.

-Here is an example for the input format of nice tree decompositions ending with `.ntd` extension.
+The format has been inspired by [this format for tree decompositions](https://github.com/PACE-challenge/Treewidth#output-format).
-Format has been inspired by [this format for tree decompositions](https://github.com/PACE-challenge/Treewidth#output-format)
+Here is an example:

 ```
 s 10 2 4